SirVer/ultisnips/doc/examples/tabstop-generation/README.md

 UltiSnips at the present day is more than snippet engine.
-It's more like constructor, where you can implement some complex features without prior feature implementation in the snippet byy itself.
+It's more like constructor, where you can implement some complex features without prior feature implementation in the snippet by itself.

 One of that features is dynamic tabstop generation.